dieudo2024/SummerWinterTrees/README.md

    ```bash
    java -cp out SummerTree
    ```

+### Visual Studio Code
+1. Install the "Extension Pack for Java" (or at minimum "Language Support for Java by Red Hat") in VS Code.
+2. Open the project folder in VS Code (`File` → `Open Folder…`).
+3. When prompted, trust the authors and allow VS Code to configure the Java project.
+4. Use the Run and Debug view (Ctrl+Shift+D) to launch `SummerTree` directly, or right-click `SummerTree.java` in the Explorer and choose "Run Java".
+5. If you prefer tasks, create `.vscode/tasks.json` with a `javac` build task and trigger it via `Terminal` → `Run Build Task…` before running.

+### IntelliJ IDEA
+1. Launch IntelliJ IDEA and select `Open` to choose the project directory.
+2. When the import dialog appears, accept the default "Create project from existing sources" and ensure the JDK 17 (or newer) SDK is selected.
+3. Allow IntelliJ to index the project; verify there are no errors in the `Project` tool window.
+4. Open `SummerTree.java`, then click the gutter play icon beside the `main` method and select `Run 'SummerTree.main()'`.
+5. Optionally, create an application run configuration (Run → Edit Configurations…) targeting `SummerTree` for repeated launches.

 ## Controls
 - Arrow Up / Arrow Down: Increase or decrease recursion depth within safe bounds